 Great speakers tell stories to express their passion and connect with their audience.
-Ideas are the currency of the twenty first century and stories facilitate the exchange of that currency.
-Stories illustrate illuminate and inspires.
+Ideas are the currency of the twenty-first century and stories facilitate the exchange of that currency.
+Stories illustrate illumination and inspiration.

 Secret #3 – Have a conversation

 Practice relentlessly and internalise your content so that you can deliver the presentation as comfortably as having a conversation with a close friend.
 Authenticity doesn’t happen naturally, it only comes with a lot of practice.

 Know your content – write your speech out word for word and read it aloud as many times as necessary to internalize the content;

 Summarize the content down to key ideas to talk about;

 Practice making the presentation without notes;

 Video yourself making the presentation and watch it to identify things you’d like to improve;